stacklet/aws-workshop/01-policy-authoring/README.md

     source: efs.amazonaws.com
 ```

-will make sure that our policy subscribes to the right event.
+will make sure that our policy subscribes to the creation of new EFS Drives.

-Repeat the research and process for other services and policies.
+Repeat the research and process for other services to create as many filters in the runtime as you had in the code.
+Depending on how the resource can be changed, you may create one to three policies (pull mode, create event, change event).

 [Back to Top](../README.md)